EricCostaDev/EricCostaDev/README.md

 I'm an undergraduate in Electronic Engineering with a passion for technology. 🤖💻🔌

 ## 💻 My Focus Areas
 - **DevOps:** I'm proficient in several DevOps tools and technologies, such as AWS and Docker.
-I have experience setting up and maintaining production environments in cloud infrastructures. 🚀
+I have experience setting up and maintaining production environments in cloud infrastructures.

-- **Computer Vision:** I have been working with Convolutional Neural Networks (CNNs) using Keras to solve complex computer vision tasks. 🤖👀
+- **Computer Vision:** I have been working with Convolutional Neural Networks (CNNs) using Keras to solve complex computer vision tasks.

 - **Software Development:** I'm experienced with a variety of programming languages and frameworks such as JavaScript, TypeScript, PHP, Python, React, and Node.js.
-I enjoy developing software that makes a difference in people's lives. 🌟
+I enjoy developing software that makes a difference in people's lives.

 ## 🚀 Skills & Experience
-- **Full-stack Development:** I am skilled in creating full-stack systems using React, Node.js, and PostgreSQL.
+- **Full-stack Development:** I am skilled in creating full-stack systems using React, Node.js, and PostgreSQL for example.

 - **Cloud Computing:**  I have experience setting up and maintaining production environments mainly in AWS.